aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/3 - build-policy-constraint-constraint-template.1/index.en.md

 2. Build Constraint

-As a cluster administrator, we might want to require that all newly created pods come from a known registry list in a whitelist.To enforce the policy, use the constraint example below.
+To enforce the policy, we will use the constraint below, which will ensure that all newly created pods image comes from a known registry on a whitelist

 :::code{showCopyAction=true showLineNumbers=false language=bash}
 cd ~/environment